The Developing Reader

 • Language Speaking

 Speaking is the expressive part of language, it is communicating one’s wants, needs, thoughts and ideas .
 A baby does this almost immediately!
 Not speaking but producing vocal sounds.
-Crying is one of the first ways an infant will let a parent know a “need”.
-Feed me or change me are at the top of their list!
-Later […]
+Crying is one of the first ways an infant will let a parent know […]

 Read More